dimohy/BlazorDualMode/README.md

 Forked from [Suchiman/BlazorDualMode](https://github.com/Suchiman/BlazorDualMode).

-Check the operation after modifying the source code using Blazor version 3.1.0-preview4.
+I modified the source code with Blazor version 3.1.0-preview4 and tested it after compiling.

 ---